clif-official/clif_code/README.md

 ### Step 2:

-We then perform text inversion on customization concepts to encode visual details into token embeddings
+We then perform text inversion on customized concepts to encode visual details into token embeddings

 ```
 bash run_train_ti.sh